umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Log-files/Enable-Logging.md

 # Enable logging on Umbraco Cloud projects

 :::warning
-If you do this one several environments you need to use unique names on each, check out the [config transforms section]()
+If you do this on several environments you need to use unique names on each.
+Check out the [config transforms section](../../Set-Up/Config-Transforms)
 :::

 On all Umbraco Cloud projects, logging is currently disabled.
 We are working on getting it resolved as soon as possible.